Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

-The constant-depth quantum circuits method provides a clear pathway towards executing long-time dynamical simulations of exotic interacting many-body systems.
+The constant-depth quantum circuits method provides a clear pathway towards executing long-time dynamical simulations of topological quantum spin systems.
+Our one-dimensional protocol can be extended to higher dimensions by complementing it with larger system implementations and mathematical developments to the regime of validity of the matchgate algebra \cite{kökcü2023algebraic}.
 While in this study we demonstrate the versatility of this approach by executing dynamics of simple paradigmatic topological models with relatively small resource requirements, one can also apply the method to study long-time dynamics of more complex cases, such as in Aubry-André-Harper models \cite{Aubry_1980, Harper_1955, PhysRevB.14.2239, PhysRevLett.61.2144, Biddle_2009, PhysRevB.41.5544}, generalized Su-Schrieffer-Heeger models \cite{Xie_2019, PhysRevB.101.195117, PhysRevLett.107.166804}, and Kitaev chains \cite{Kitaev_2001, PhysRevLett.100.096407}.
-Another promising future direction is dynamical studies of Higher Order Topological Insulators (HOTI)s \cite{Schindler_2018, PhysRevB.107.045118, PhysRevLett.128.127601}, which are now tractable using constant-depth circuits.
+We also identify the circuit implementation of integrable interacting and open systems as a possible future direction.
+We point out that generally while simulating systems with dissipation necessitates at minimum linear scaling, if the system is integrable, then compression techniques can be used to generate circuits with constant depth scaling for this special class of interacting systems.
+Another promising future direction is dynamical studies of Higher Order Topological Insulators (HOTI)s \cite{Schindler_2018, PhysRevB.107.045118, PhysRevLett.128.127601}, which can be made tractable with ongoing improvements in circuit compression methods.

 \textbf{Acknowledgements} We thank Lindsay Bassman Oftelie of CNR-NANO, Pisa, Italy for valuable discussion and insight.
 AN was supported by an NSF grant OAC-2118061.
-RDF was partially supported by the Defense Advanced Research Projects Agency (DARPA), Contract No. HR001122C0063.
-We acknowledge the use of IBM Quantum services for this work and to advanced services provided by the IBM Quantum Researchers Program.
+RDF was partially supported by the Defense Advanced Research Projects Agency (DARPA), Contract No. HR001122C0063, by PNRR-Italy HPC Spoke 10 and by PRIN 2022W9W423.
+We acknowledge the use of IBM Quantum services for this work, including devices available through Oak Ridge National Laboratory (QCUP CPH150).
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.